harkk/chatty-app/README.md

 # ChattyApp

 ChattyApp is a single page application (SPA) built with React, Webpack, Babel, NodeJS, webSockets, and Express.
-It allows users to communicate with one another in real-time.
+It allows users to communicate with one another in real-time with the ability to change their username, all the while displaying the number of users connected to the chat.

 ## Getting Started